246overclocked/dodgeball/README.md

 ### Installing Ant on Windows

-[Download Ant](http://ant.apache.org/bindownload.cgi) and follow the installation instructions [for Windows](http://www.nczonline.net/blog/2012/04/12/how-to-install-apache-ant-on-windows/).

-Then set up Ant for the command line on Windows (cmd or powershell):
+[Download Ant](http://ant.apache.org/bindownload.cgi) and follow the installation instructions, then set up Ant for the command line on Windows (cmd or powershell):

-  1. Add new environment variable `ANT_HOME` and point it to the place where Ant is installed (as Eclipse Plugin or standalone)

-  1. Append `%ANT_HOME%\bin` to the `%PATH%` envoronment variable
+  1. Add new environment variable `ANT_HOME` and point it to the place where Ant is installed (as Eclipse Plugin or standalone).
+You can do this temporarily (or for a single session) by using the command `set [variable]=[path]` in cmd or `$env:Variable = 'path'` in powershell, or you can do this permanently by right-clicking on 'My Computer' (or 'This PC') and going to Properties > Advanced system settings (on the left) > Environment Variables.
+In the window that pops up, you can add the variable `ANT_HOME` equivalent to the Ant installation folder un System variables.

+  1. Append `%ANT_HOME%\bin` to the `Path` envoronment variable under System variables (see the step above) by selecting it in the list of System variables and clicking Edit... - if it is blank, or if you could not find this variable and create it you can simply add `%ANT_HOME%\bin` as the value.
+If you found it containing a value already, however, **do not delete its contents**, but add `;%ANT_HOME%\bin` to its contents (with a **semi-colon** and **no spaces**).

 ## Usage

-### Running Ant from the Terminal
+### Running Ant from the Terminal (Mac) or Command Line (Windows)
 Open the terminal (command line on Windows) and `cd` to the root directory of the project (where `build.xml` is located), in this case the `dodgeball` folder.
 All Ant commands are of the form `ant [target]` and run in the root directory of the project.
 Run `ant -p` to see a description of available targets:
 ```
 dodgeball$ ant -p